award999/sourcekit-lsp/Contributor Documentation/LSP Extensions.md

   textDocument: TextDocumentIdentifier;
 }
 /**
- * A `PlaygroundItem` represents an expansion of the #Playground macro, providing the editor with the
+ * A `DocumentPlayground` represents an expansion of the #Playground macro, providing the editor with the
  * location of the playground and identifiers to allow executing the playground through a "swift play" command.
  */
-export interface PlaygroundItem {
+export interface DocumentPlayground {
   /**
-   * Unique identifier for the `PlaygroundItem`.
+   * Unique identifier for the `DocumentPlayground`.
 Client can run the playground by executing `swift play <id>`.
    *
-   * This property is always present whether the `PlaygroundItem` has a `label` or not.
+   * This property is always present whether the `DocumentPlayground` has a `label` or not.
    *
    * Follows the format output by `swift play --list`.
    */